 - The program is usually completed in 2 years, with students taking 2 evening classes (6 units) per semester.
 The advisor will tailor this plan to fit the student’s schedule and needs.

 - An internship is not required for those students already working in their fields.
 Internship opportunities are supported for those who are looking to transition careers, particularly those moving into higher education.

-The Marriage & Family Therapist (MFT) and Professional Clinical Counselor (PCC) programs meet the standards and have been approved by the California Board of Behavioral Science, leading to an MFT or PCC counselor license in California.
+The Marriage & Family Therapist (MFT) and Licensed Professional Clinical Counselor (LPCC) programs meet the standards and have been approved by the California Board of Behavioral Science, leading to an MFT or LPCC counselor license in California.
 Students who wish to practice in a state other than California may or may not have additional requirements to complete prior to applying for licensure.
-Mount Saint Mary’s is in the process of researching program professional licensure standards in other states.
+Mount Saint Mary’s University is in the process of researching professional licensure requirements in other states.
 Contact the Psychology department at firstname.lastname@example.org to discuss additional requirements that may be needed to obtain an MFT or LPCC license in a state outside of California.